 Regardless of the pavement type, runway friction characteristics will change over time depending on the type and frequency of aircraft activity and weather conditions.
 In addition to ordinary mechanical wear and tear from aircraft tires, contaminants can collect on runway pavement surfaces which decreases their friction properties.

 Accidents and near accidents can occur from planes overshooting or veering off contaminated runways.
 It is therefore essential to maintain the airport runways to the highest possible standards and to ensure adequate surface drainage and grip, especially in areas of take off and landing.

-Companies continue to develop technologies in order to reduce the braking distance of airplanes.
-Over the years they have developed different technologies and methods such as new braking mechanisms and methods to prevent the build up of snow, ice, water and contaminants on the runway.
+Blastrac continues to develop technologies in order to reduce the braking distance of airplanes.
+Over the years we have developed different technologies to maintain the runways.

-Retexturing the surface by applying Ultra-High-Pressure blasting or shot blasting technology has been repeatedly demonstrated to be an important key for successful friction improvements.
+Retexturing the surface by applying shot blasting technology has been repeatedly demonstrated to be an important key for successful friction improvements.

 As aircraft landings take place, the traffic wears down macro-texture and micro-texture as contaminants build up on the runway pavement.
 This build-up of rubber will decrease water drainage and friction to the point where safety may be diminished.
 Removal of excessive rubber from the runway is to maintain safe operations.

 A very efficient and cost effective method for removing rubber deposits from a runway is shot blasting.
 It removes contamination such as rubber and at the same time retextures the surface to provide a clean, skid resistant, free draining runway to land for aircrafts.